Folco68/4LN/Readme.txt

 ======

 This program is intended to clone a content into multiple drives (like redistributable USB sticks)
-1. Select a source directory (or drag a directory on the program icon)
+1. Select a source directory (or drag a directory on the program icon, or inside the "Source" box)
 2. Select the destinations drives to be cloned, then click the Clone button
 3. Check the diff dialog, showing what will be deleted or copied/overwritten
 4. Click the Clone button to start the process